clex-2017-ecr-workshop/materials/README.md

 # CLEX 2017 ECR Workshop: Materials

+Need another copy of these materials?
+Go to https://github.com/clex-2017-ecr-workshop.

 ## 1. Before you arrive

 Before you arrive at the workshop, you should do two things: